Gap Year Before Grad School: Things To Know

 For many students, figuring out how to finance a graduate degree is also a concern that must be addressed before they can move forward.
 Working during a gap year allows them to build professional experience and save money that they can then put toward their degree.

-Pros of Taking a Gap Year
+Pros of taking a gap year

 How much you benefit from taking a gap year will depend on how well you leverage the time off.
 Do you picture it as an extended spring break, or do you plan to get involved in activities that will help you stay engaged and motivated?
 Ask yourself whether you’re emotionally, financially, and academically prepared to make the most of your grad school experience right now.

-1. Gaining Work Experience
+1. Gaining work experience

-Getting a job or internship in your field of interest is one of the best ways to beef up your resume and stand out on grad school applications.
+Getting a job or internship in your field of interest is one of the best ways to beef up your resumé and stand out on grad school applications.
 Whether you’re pursuing an advanced degree in business, education, social work, or medicine, the knowledge you’ll gain from actually doing the work will give you a stronger understanding of the course material when you go back to school.

 By working with seasoned professionals and making decisions in a real-world environment, you’ll bring more substance to the concepts you learn in your formal education.
 If finances are a major hurdle, gaining professional experience could be the perfect solution.
 Many employers offer tuition reimbursement programs for grad school, giving you the freedom to pursue your degree without a huge financial burden.

-2. Exploring Career Options
+2. Exploring career options

 Chances are, you already have an idea about the occupation you would like, especially if you are considering a graduate degree to make it happen.
 Taking a gap year between degrees gives you the opportunity to discover what aspects of your chosen field are most rewarding to you.
 You might even find an entirely new passion that reshapes your career goals.
 Iron out these details before you commit to an intense graduate program, and you’ll be more likely to stay enthusiastic about finishing your degree.

-3. Saving Money
+3. Saving money

 The cost of graduate school is a common concern, especially when you already have loans as an undergrad.
-If your career requires a graduate degree, there’s even more urgency to keep moving forward, so you can start reaping the rewards of your advanced education.
+If your career requires a graduate degree, there’s even more urgency to keep moving forward so you can start reaping the rewards of your advanced education.
 At the same time, taking a year off to save money is a smart way to improve your long-term chances of completing your education.

 Students who become swamped by financial obligations are more likely to put their studies on hold indefinitely.
 If you plan to work during a gap year, you can pay down existing loans and budget for your graduate degree without the stress of juggling a full course load.